pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 }
 ```

-Let's add some CSS so things not displayed too big
+Let's add some CSS so our image is not displayed too big

 ```css
 canvas {